Faculty & Staff

-Hunter received a PhD in Cognitive Psychology (human memory and attention) at UW in 1992 and continued his post-doctoral research on social influences on memory with Larry Jacoby in Canada.
-In 1993, Hunter returned to Seattle and began virtual reality research at the UW Human Interface Technology Laboratory (HIT), one of the largest VR research laboratories in the world.
-The HIT laboratory was founded and is directed by Professor Tom Furness, one of the fathers of virtual reality.
+Hunter received a PhD in Cognitive Psychology (human memory and attention) at UW and continued his post-doctoral research on social influences on memory with Larry Jacoby in Canada.
+Hunter returned to Seattle and began virtual reality research at the UW Human Interface Technology Laboratory (HIT).

 Leonard Nelson, PhD

 Affiliate Assistant Professor

 Dr. Nelson received his undergraduate and PhD degrees in Chemistry from Rensselaer Polytechnic Institute and the University of California, Berkeley.
 His graduate research specialized with infrared spectroscopic studies of rare gas halogen molecules condensed at cryogenic temperatures.
 Leonard worked in advanced laser technology for 10 years and cockpit display systems about 25 years.
 After retirement, he joined the HPL group to mentor and collaborate with students in projects related to chemistry and spectroscopy.

 Amanda Sams, BS Bioengineering

 Brian Schowenerdt, PhD Psychology

 Cameron Lee, MS Electrical Engineering

 Chen Gong, PhD

 Chris Burfeind, BS Mechanical Engineering